The Dark Tapes: Amanda's Revenge

 Amanda talks directly to the camera about being abducted and kidnapped for four months and states her intention of exacting revenge on her captors.
-Four month earlier, during a party, Amanda's friend Josh tells Ryan, Amanda's childhood best friend, that he saw two men carry an unconscious Amanda into a room.
+Four months earlier, during a party, Amanda's friend Josh tells Ryan, Amanda's childhood best friend, that he saw two men carry an unconscious Amanda into a room.
 Ryan and Josh break into the room, subdue the molesters, and due to quick action appear to have prevented a rape from occurring.
 However, the next morning Amanda walks out in a trance suggesting she was violated in unimaginable ways.
 Suddenly the entire house quakes and Amanda sleepwalks back to her room, only to awaken with no memory of the incident.
 Even stranger, Ryan and Josh realize that there was no reported earthquake and everything seems fine outside.

 A month later Amanda calls her friends over to watch her sleep at night.
 Something is wrong with Amanda and she's getting worse.
-However, instead of staying awake, everyone mysteriously passes out and the camera shuts down.
-Amanda confides in Ryan, who is her childhood best friend, that something unexplainable has been happening in her life.
+However, instead of staying awake, everyone mysteriously passes out and the camera glitches out.
+In the morning, the friends are awoken by Amanda's screams.
+They rush to her, and she says that her plan didn't work.

+Later, Amanda confides in Ryan, who is her childhood best friend, that something unexplainable has been happening in her life.
+She shows him that she can perform telekinesis, which both intrigues and worries Ryan.

+A few days later, Amanda calls Ryan to a secluded cabin in the woods.
+She reveals that she feels like some entity is transporting her to a different dimension every night, and wishes to neutralize it.
+She says that the entities neutralize anything electronic, including cameras.
+So she plans on recording them with a vintage wind-up camera and a wax recorder.
+She has also set up various traps around the cabin to hurt the entity.

+At night, an entity visits Amanda and raises her body up.
+However, one of the traps triggers and kills it.

+A month later, with everything seemingly normal, Amanda and Ryan go to sleep keeping their video call on.
+Suddenly Ryan's room starts to shake violently.

+To Catch a Demon - Part D

+With Jason dead, Martin and Nicole plan to perform the experiment one more time, now with a higher dose of radiation.
+The entity materializes and Martin confronts it.
+Seeing Nicole hesitant, Martin explains to her that he's already dead in the other dimension because of the entity.
+Nicole promptly applies the radiation dose and falls unconscious.

+A while later, she wakes up alone in the theater.
+She picks up the camera and goes outside, to find Sam and Marie seemingly frozen.
+She realizes that she has expanded the time dilation bubble and leaves the scene.
+In normal time, Sam and Marie enter the theater.